EdgarBarranco/macro-buttons-v2/README.md

 Keyboard macro - It maps 16 buttons `4x4 button matrix` to strings `254 characters long each`.
 The strings are sent to the computer from an USB Keyboard HID.
 A serial console 9600,8,1,n is created to manage the strings.
-The single layer PCB was created using the [easyeda cad software is availabe here](https://oshwlab.com/ebarranco/keybaordmacrov3).
+The dual layer PCB was created using the easyeda cad software and the files for manufacruing the board are [availabe here](https://oshwlab.com/ebarranco/keybaordmacrov3).

 To compile you will needs [visual studio code](https://code.visualstudio.com/) with the [PlatformIO extension](https://platformio.org)